 A photocopy or digital image produced for research purposes.

-A photocopy which is authenticated by us and stamped with the seal of the Public Record Office.
+A photocopy which is authenticated by us as a copy of a public record and stamped with the seal of the Public Record Office.
 It can be used in evidence in legal proceedings in place of the original record.
+Please note that a certified copy from the National Archives is not confirmation of the authenticity of the information shown on it.
+It is not evidence of identity and should not be used as evidence of the event.

 How does it work?